rockholla/terraform-packer-workshop/intermediate-terraform/exercises/06/README.md

 Obviously, a given module, and the way that it's written may require some version constraint of a provider.
 The above does not limit this.
 And a new concept to look at related to this is the root `terraform` block [`required_providers`](https://www.terraform.io/docs/configuration/terraform.html#specifying-required-provider-versions) argument.

 As an example, let's look at an official, community provided module that clarifies this point.
 The [terraform-aws-vpc module](https://github.com/terraform-aws-modules/terraform-aws-vpc) defines [something at the terraform block level that tells any project using this module that they must be using the aws provider, and that project's definition of the provider either implicitly, or explicitly passed in must match the version constraint `~-> 2.57`](https://github.com/terraform-aws-modules/terraform-aws-vpc/blob/master/versions.tf).
 Projects using this module can still either implicitly or explicitly pass in the AWS provider configuration they define.
 The module-level terraform configuration block will halt any parent project using the module dependent upon the parent project provider configuration, just as it would halt if the terraform CLI version being used was not acceptable.

+## Hybrid cloud project structures, managing projects that are concerned with many providers

+We're not going to get hands-on with this section, rather talk about some things conceptually, since this deals more with concerns at an architectural level.

+Honestly, the most appropriate general approach to solving the considerations of this section are splitting up concerns into modules and making projects less monolithic.
+Let's look at an example project:

+The project would be one that, say, manages resources of all the following types:

+* AWS EC2
+* AWS IAM
+* AWS RDS
+* AWS DynamoDB
+* On-prem MySQL
+* On-prem Web servers via a custom provider
+* Azure VMs
+* Google Cloud VMs
+* Google Cloud IAM

+Now, putting all of these concerns into a single project should immediately raise red flags.
+How might we split this up to distribute maintenance responsibilities and keeping efforts isolated and limited across teams?
+There are obviously dozens if not endless approaches, but let me present one based on a hypothetical organizational structure:

+The teams:
+* **Compute Ops and Admins**: those in charge of managing compute resources, so those things that are standard VMs, web servers, etc.
+* **DB Ops and Admins**: the team managing database-related resources
+* **Security Ops and Admins**: managing resources related to security both on-prem and in the cloud
+* **Integrations Team**: defining and implementing what makes up a given system, set of systems for the org, environment-wide concerns, etc.

+So, with this team structure, we might assign responsibility like the following.
+Image each team managing 1 or many modules to aide the integrations team in wiring it all up quite easily:

+* **Compute Ops and Admins**
+    * AWS EC2
+    * On-prem Web servers
+    * Azure VMs
+    * Google Cloud VMs
+* **DB Ops and Admins**
+    * AWS RDS
+    * AWS DynamoDB
+    * On-prem MySQL
+* **Security Ops and Admins**
+    * AWS IAM
+    * Google Cloud IAM

+Now, the **Integrations Team** needs only piece together one or many simply projects to pull in and use the modules developed and made available by those other teams.
+You hope the interface is simple, and the modules are easy to implement.
+That's the goal, and if you do it right, you've turned something quite complex into a manageable division of responsibility, labor, and maintenance.

+That's it for this exercise.
+A little more reading and digesting on this one as opposed to hands-on.
+But, it's worth it to take the time for these things as we advance in Terraform and tech knowledge generally.